 Materials - Façades should be designed with high-quality materials that offer color, variety, and visual interest to the pedestrian (such as stone, tile masonry, brick or terra-cotta).

-Canopies/Awnings - Canopies or awnings should be provided for the sun, wind and rain protection of pedestrians.
-Their design should be integrated with the building architecture.
-Permanent materials are encouraged over vinyl or fabric.
+Canopies / Awnings - Canopies or awnings should be provided for the sun, wind and rain protection of pedestrians.
+Their design should be integrated vinyl or fabric.